Verbena

-Verbena (/vərˈbiːnə/), also known as vervain or verveine, is a genus in the family Verbenaceae.
+Verbena (/vərˈbiːnə/), also known as vervain or (in obsolete spelling) verveine, is a genus in the family Verbenaceae.
 It contains about 150 species of annual and perennial herbaceous or semi-woody flowering plants.
 The majority of the species are native to the Americas and Asia; however, Verbena officinalis, the common vervain or common verbena, is the type species and native to Europe.

 Naming

-In English, the name Verbena is usually used in the United States and the United Kingdom, whereas elsewhere the terms verveine or vervain are in use.
-When used alone, the terms usually refer to common verbena.
+In English, the name Verbena is usually used in the United States and the United Kingdom; elsewhere, the terms verveine or vervain are in use.

 Description

-Verbena is an herbaceous flowering plant, belonging to the Verbenaceae family, and may be annual or perennial depending on the species.
+Verbena is a herbaceous flowering plant, belonging to the Verbenaceae family, and may be annual or perennial depending on the species.
 The leaves are usually opposite, simple, and in many species hairy, often densely so.
 The flowers are small, with five petals, and borne in dense spikes.
 Typically some shade of blue, they may also be white, pink, or purple, especially in cultivars.

 The genus can be divided into a diploid North American and a polyploid South American lineage, both with a base chromosome number of seven.
 The European species is derived from the North American lineage.
 It seems that verbena as well as the related mock vervains (Glandularia) evolved from the assemblage provisionally treated under the genus name Junellia; both other genera were usually included in the Verbenaceae until the 1990s.
 Intergeneric chloroplast gene transfer by an undetermined mechanism – though probably not hybridization – has occurred at least twice from vervains to Glandularia, between the ancestors of the present-day South American lineages and once more recently, between V. orcuttiana or V. hastata and G. bipinnatifida.
 In addition, several species of verbena are of natural hybrid origin; the well-known garden vervain/verbena has an entirely muddy history.
 The relationships of this close-knit group are therefore hard to resolve with standard methods of computational phylogenetics.